CphBusCosSem3/week11-System_Development/Agile_metoder.md

 #Agile metoder

 **Know**
-- that systems development is an independent discipline
+- That systems development is an independent discipline
-- inherent challenges in sw-development
+- Inherent challenges in sw-development
-- background for the agile movement
+- Background for the agile movement
-- intentions expressed in the agile manifesto and related works
+- Intentions expressed in the agile manifesto and related works
-- characteristics of agile approaches to software development
+- Characteristics of agile approaches to software development

 **Be able to**
-- select appropriate means and tools when communicating in agile environments
+- Select appropriate means and tools when communicating in agile environments

 #Resources
 1. Fowler: The new Methodology - http://martinfowler.com/articles/newMethodology.html